-TSOs mentioned projects funded under the EEPR as well as the GATRAC project as a potential basis for future pilot projects.
+TSOs mentioned projects funded under the EEPR as well as capacity platform projects as a potential basis for future pilot projects.

 One TSO believes functioning entry-exit systems should be installed first before considering pilot projects.
-Traders welcomed the approach of using pilot projects and suggested these should focus on cooperation between neighbouring TSOs and anticipate the provisions of future European Network Codes, for example on capacity allocation.
-Examples for potential pilot projects according to traders are single booking platforms (e.g. extension of GATRAC), enhanced access to flexibility instruments such as storage of balancing (joint gas exchange between PL and CZ), or a harmonisation of nomination procedures and deadlines (adopting EASEE rules, open season for HU owned interconnectors RO and SK).
+Traders welcomed the approach of using pilot projects and suggested that these should focus on cooperation between neighbouring TSOs and early implement the provisions of future European Network Codes, for example on capacity allocation.
+Examples for potential pilot projects according to traders are single booking platforms, enhanced access to flexibility instruments such as storage for balancing (joint gas exchange between PL and CZ), or a harmonisation of nomination procedures and deadlines (adopting EASEE-gas rules, open season for HU owned interconnectors RO and SK).

-3 SK-H-HR-RO has also been proposed; As Croatia may become MS before many of the deadlines in this document steps could be taken integrating Croatia into SSE region as well.
+&lt;sup>4 SK-HU-HR-RO has also been proposed, as many of the steps could be taken integrating Croatia into SSE region before its accession to the EU foreseen on 1 July 2013.